NetApp-openstack-dev/openstack-docs/source/appendices/section_common-problems.rst

 -  No space left on the NetApp volume or NetApp volume does not have sufficient free space to host the specified OpenStack volume.
-Here NetApp volume refers to a FlexVol volume inside the configured Storage Virtual Machine (SVM aka Vserver) for Clustered Data ONTAP driver.
+Here NetApp volume refers to a FlexVol volume inside the configured Storage Virtual Machine (SVM aka Vserver) for the ONTAP driver.
 It refers to NetApp volumes filtered in Cinder through parameter ``netapp_pool_name_search_pattern`` or NetApp volumes in the configured vFiler unit as parameter ``netapp_vfiler`` or system